Remember

 Another name of Troy over the decades. |

-At first, Troy appared in Greek and Latin literature.
-Homer first mentioned story of Troy in Iliad and Odyssey.
-Later it became most popular subject in Greek drama and told its story eloborately to next generations.
-The book of Virgil's Aeneid contains the best known account of the sack of Troy.
+under the names of Dictys Cretensis and Dares Phrygius.
+At first, Troy appeared in Greek and Latin literature.
+Homer first mentioned the story of Troy in the Iliad and the Odyssey.
+Later it became the most popular subject in Greek drama and told its story elaborately to the next generations.
+The book of Virgil's Aeneid contains the best-known account of the sack of Troy.
 In addition, there are untrue stories under the names of Dictys Cretensis and Dares Phrygius.

 The part of city facing the Aegean Sea. |